Saurav-98/Natours-Landing-Page-Remix/README.md

 8 - install live-server - "npm i live-server -g"
 9- create a script in package.json for automatic reload after every change

+## SASS Concepts

+1- Use of Variables , for Colors
+2 - Use Scss Nesting